CoStar Group: Other activities

 In 2019, CoStar Group announced that Oxford Economics would provide the economic data and forecasts used in its products.

-The company came under fire in 2022 when Business Insider reported that over 29 current and former employees claimed to have been excessively monitored and micromanaged, including with unscheduled check-in video calls made by the company's IT department, as well as being publicly berated and arbitrarily fired in some cases.
+In 2022, Business Insider reported that over 29 then-current and former employees had claimed to have been excessively monitored and micromanaged – including with unscheduled check-in video calls made by the company's IT department – as well as being publicly berated and arbitrarily fired in some cases.
 The company made efforts to take down criticism of itself on various social media platforms.
 CoStar Group denied the allegations, contending that the discontent had stemmed from the company's high expectations.

 In 2024, CoStar Group purchased an estimated $35 million worth of airtime at Super Bowl LVIII for four Super Bowl commercials advertising its subsidiaries Homes.com and Apartments.com, which The New York Times described as an effort to rival competitor services such as Zillow and Realtor.com.

 CoStar has been criticized for anticompetitive and monopolistic business practices, often using aggressive litigation and "public-relations warfare" to "push [competitors] to the brink of collapse or weaken them enough to make them soft targets for an acquisition".

+Legal cases

+Xceligent

+In December 2016, CoStar Group filed a lawsuit against rival Xceligent, owned by London-based Daily Mail and General Trust for copyright infringement of thousands of images.
+According to the lawsuit, Xceligent used offshore contractors in India and the Philippines to copy CoStar Group's copyrighted photographs and crop out the CoStar Group watermark..
+The court entered a $500 million judgement and permanent injunction against Xceligent, valuing each CoStar Group image at $50,000.

+CREXi

+In September 2020, CoStar Group filed a lawsuit against rival commercial real estate marketplace, Commercial Real Estate Exchange, Inc. (CREXi).
+The suit alleged CREXi engaged offshore contractors to copy and crop CoStar Group's copyrighted images from LoopNet, a CoStar Group website.
+In June 2025, the court found significant evidence that CREXi and its contractors copied images from LoopNet, and that CoStar Group owned the photographs that they claimed were infringed.

+In September 2024, CoStar Group obtained a permanent injunction against CREXi's founding investor, Leon Capital LLC, for unauthorized access to CoStar's database.

+Simultaneously, CoStar Group filed multiple lawsuits in India against CREXi-hired contractors, known as BPOs, for assisting in the copyright infringement.
+Those cases resulted in several judgments and permanent injunctions against CREXi's offshore contractors.

+STR

-In February 2024, a proposed consumer class action lawsuit was filed against CoStar in multiple states, accusing the company of a price-fixing conspiracy in which it conspired with a group of luxury hotel chains—including Hilton, Hyatt, Marriott, InterContinental, Loews, and Accor—to keep room rental prices artificially high by sharing competitively sensitive information through the company's STR reports.
+In February 2024, a proposed consumer class action lawsuit was filed against CoStar Group in multiple states, accusing the company of a price-fixing conspiracy in which it conspired with a group of luxury hotel chains—including Hilton, Hyatt, Marriott, InterContinental, Loews, and Accor—to keep room rental prices artificially high by sharing competitively sensitive information through the company's STR reports.
 These allegations were based in part on insider information shared by an STR software engineer.
+In September 2025, the claims were dismissed by the court.